VERMONT EARNS SPLIT OF WEEKEND SERIES WITH 2-1 WIN OVER NEW HAMPSHIRE

-Junior forward Erin Wente scores the game-winning goal for the Catamounts
+Junior forward Erin Wente nets game-winning goal for Catamounts

 BURLINGTON, Vt. - Junior forward Erin Wente scored 9:43 into the third period to give Vermont a 2-1 win over New Hampshire in Hockey East action at Gutterson Fieldhouse Sunday afternoon.